|

 of Mionylangan (Moneylagan) in Ireland after acquiring that estate, and

-stems from Sir John Seton, Lord Barnes: 3rd son of George Seton, 7th
+the son and heir of Sir John Seton, Lord Barnes who was himself the 3rd son of George Seton, 7th

-Lord Seton and his wife Isabel Hamilton; brother to the 1st Earl
+Lord Seton and his wife Isabel Hamilton and brother to the 1st Earl

-of Winton, and to the great Chancellor of Scotland, the 1st Earl
+of Winton and to the great Chancellor of Scotland, Alexander

 was at the Palace of Seton, and had the influences of foreign